 (a) Each local school administrative unit shall operate under an annual balanced budget resolution adopted and administered in accordance with this Article.
-A budget resolution is NC General Statutes - Chapter 115C Article 31 2 balanced when the sum of estimated net revenues and appropriated fund balances is equal to appropriations.
+A budget resolution balanced when the sum of estimated net revenues and appropriated fund balances is equal to appropriations.
 Appropriated fund balance in any fund shall not exceed the sum of cash and investments minus the sum of liabilities, encumbrances, and deferred revenues arising from cash receipts, as those figures stand at the close of the fiscal year next preceding the budget year.
 The budget resolution shall cover one fiscal year.